deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

 The optimization algorithm is how updates are made, given the gradient.
 The simplest (and most commonly used) method is stochastic gradient descent (SGD), however DL4J also provides SGD with line search, conjugate gradient and LBFGS optimization algorithms.
 These latter algorithms are more powerful compared to SGD, but considerably more costly per parameter update due to a line search component, and aren't used as much in practice.
 Note that you can in principle combine any updater with any optimization algorithm.

-A good default choice in most cases is to use the stochastic gradient descent optimization algorithm combined with one of the momentum/rmsprop/adagrad updaters.
+A good default choice in most cases is to use the stochastic gradient descent optimization algorithm combined with one of the momentum/rmsprop/adagrad updaters, with momentum frequently being used in practice.
 Note that for momentum, the updater is called NESTEROVS (a reference to the Nesterovs variant of momentum), and the momentum rate can be set by the .momentum(double) option.

+## Gradient Normalization

+When training a neural network, it can sometimes be helpful to apply gradient normalization, to avoid the gradients being too large (the so-called exploding gradient problem, common in recurrent neural networks) or too small.
+This can be applied using the .gradientNormalization(GradientNormalization) and .gradientNormalizationThreshould(double) methods.
+See [this, for more details](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j-core/src/main/java/org/deeplearning4j/nn/conf/GradientNormalization.java).

+## Recurrent Neural Networks: Truncated Backpropagation through Time

+When training recurrent networks with long time series, it is generally advisable to use truncated backpropagation through time.
+With 'standard' backpropagation through time (the default in DL4J) the cost per parameter update can become prohibative.
+For more details, see [this page](http://deeplearning4j.org/usingrnns) and [this glossary entry](../glossary.html#backprop).

 ## Visible/Hidden Unit